 Jonathan Meades is a writer, journalist, essayist, film-maker.
 His books include three works of fiction - Filthy English, Pompey and The Fowler Family Business - and several anthologies of which the most recently published is Museum Without Walls, which received 13 nominations as a book of the year in 2012.
 His most recent book, An Encyclopaedia of Myself (Fourth Estate), won Best Memoir in the Spear's Book Awards 2014 and was shortlisted for the 2015 Pen Ackerley Prize.

 He has written and performed in more than 50 television shows on predominantly topographical subjects such as shacks, garden cities, megastructures, buildings associated with vertigo, beer, pigs, and the architecture of Hitler and Stalin.
 Some of these are available on The Jonathan Meades Collection DVD.
-His latest film, Benbuilding - Mussolini, Monuments, Modernism and Marble, will be broadcast on BBC4 on June 1 at 9pm.
+His latest film, Benbuilding - Mussolini, Monuments, Modernism and Marble, was broadcast on BBC4 in June.
 Watch a trailer here.